-Be sure at the outset to get your mind around the idea that the complement system is a set of over 20 different protein molecules always found in the blood.
+Be sure at the outset to get your mind around what the complement system is in overview.
+The complement system is a set of over 20 different protein molecules always found in the blood.
 There are no cells in the system.
 With an infection, this system of molecules is activated, leading to a sequence of events on the surface of the pathogen that helps destroy the pathogen and eliminate the infection.

 But in either case, a cascade of events follows, in which each step leads to the next.
 At the center of the cascade are steps in which the proteolysis of a complement protein leads to a smaller protein and a peptide.
 The smaller protein remainds bound to the complex at the surface of the microorganism, while the peptide diffuses away.

 Refer to the figure to the right.
 Notice how complement C3 is cleaved into C3b and C3a.
 C3b remains bound to the complex at the surface of the microorganism.
 This not only activates the next step, but also C3b is a good opsonin.
 The small peptide, C3a diffuses away and acts as a chemotactic factor and an inflammatory paracrine.